JoyBlessed09/git-basic-exercises/README.md

+Thank you for the opportunities.
 Giving up is not and never will be an option in life!